Last Updated on July 22, 2025 by George Pavlopoulos

 Am I tempted to buy one?
 So far, I’m not.
 I would like to see the Ricoh GR III first, touch it and take a couple of photos.
 The lack of an integrated flash is a drawback for me, and I wouldn’t sacrifice it for the extra Megapixels or the Image Stabilization.
 Knowing that the GR II’s price will be reduced, I’m more tempted to buy another GR II at the moment.

-Whenever I travel, I take photos at the same time of the day.
-Then, when I have to post-process the images, I will usually spend one evening creating two basic presets: one for sunny and one for cloudy days.
+Whenever I travel, I take photos at the same time of day.
+Then, when I need to post-process the images, I usually spend one evening creating two basic presets: one for sunny days and one for cloudy days.
 Then I will apply those presets to all the photos from my journey.
 This saves me time in the long term, plus I have many presets for future images.
 Sure, some improvements here and there are always needed.
 But the workflow is fast, especially when you have to use the photos within the next couple of hours.

 Buy my Ricoh GR ii Lightroom Presets

-Get the Ricoh GR ii
+Get the Ricoh GR II

 Amazon USA | Amazon UK | Amazon Germany | Amazon Canada